samirgadkari/good_companies/README.md

     - org.apache.solr.client.solrj.impl._
     - org.apache.solr.common

-This is how code is split among the files:
+This is how the code is split among the files:
   - Some work on scala.concurrent.{ Future, blocking, Await } in asynchronous.scala
   - Load configuration from file into Config object in config.scala
   - Created a connection class to handle retries and timeout in conn.scala